Welcome to the Premier Website for Professional Business Analysis

 • The acquisition must support the firm's usual line of business.

 Capitalization, incidentally, can include more than direct item purchases.
-Note that projects that build capital assets are capital projects.
+Note that projects that build capital assets are called capital projects.
 Capital projects may incur some expenses that would not otherwise qualify as CAPEX, but which do qualify when they are part of a capital project.
 As a result, capital projects require CAPEX funding.

 IT Systems integration services, for instance, do not by themselves qualify as CAPEX.
 However, when they are part of a project that results in a capitalized IT system, these service expenses can be CAPEX.